cjhitch/swapemon/docs/ProjectProposal.md

 ## Key Features

 ### Pokémon List
 In this application each user will have their own Pokémon list set up initially by inputing utilizing the form.
 Each Mon in the list will contain useful breeding and completionist attributes such as legal balls, hidden attributes, IVs, and egg moves.
+This will help to track which Pokémon a user has and needs, and give other users a list to help see needs and wants.
 ### Trades
 Once user's have found a Mon they like they will be able to offer a trade to another user.
 After a trade is accepted and finally marked as complete the user associated with the Pokémon will be updated to transfer to the new user.
 This will allow for automatic updating of your list without requiring manual entry each time.
 ### Filtering